yxw2014/php-asio/README.md

 ## 1. About

-This extension is a wrapper for the Boost.Asio library, hence the name php-asio.
+This extension is a PHP wrapper for the Boost.Asio library, hence the name php-asio.

 Now php-asio is **in development**, currently supported functionalities can be found [here](examples/stub.php).